Auckland schools in lockdown after threat made

 Parents on social media say their children had texted them to say the school was in lockdown.

+Another Te Atatu primary school, Matipo Primary, has also gone into lockdown due to the unfolding situation.

-On its Facebook page, Matipo Primary said all its gates and entrances were locked and children were in their classrooms.
+On its Facebook page the school says all its gates and entrances are locked and children are in their classrooms.

 Parents are asked to not call the school office to keep the lines of communication free for the police and education officials.